 Required Safety Training – OSHA 10

 The Construction Safety Training Act, Section 292.675 RSMo, requires all contractors and subcontractors who enter into contracts with public bodies for construction of public works to train their on-site employees regarding the potential hazards they may encounter.
-The training may be accomplished by providing a standard OSHA 10-hour program (taught by an OSHA-approved instructor) or a similar program approved by the Division of Labor Standards.
+The training may be accomplished by providing a standard OSHA 10-hour construction program (taught by an OSHA-authorized instructor) or a similar program approved by the Division of Labor Standards.

 On-site employees include: